 (8) Information disclosed through the comprehensive health care information system described in subsection (7) of this section:

 (a) Shall be available, when disclosed in a form and manner that ensures the privacy and security of personal health information as required by state and federal laws, as a resource to insurers, employers, providers, purchasers of health care and state agencies to allow for continuous review of health care utilization, expenditures and performance in this state;

-(b) Shall be available to Oregon programs for quality in health care for use in improving health care in Oregon, subject to rules prescribed by the Administrator of the Office for Oregon Health Policy and Research conforming to state and federal privacy laws or limiting access to limited use data sets;
+(b) Shall be available to Oregon programs for quality in health care for use in improving health care in Oregon, subject to rules prescribed by the authority conforming to state and federal privacy laws or limiting access to limited use data sets;

 (c) Shall be presented to allow for comparisons of geographic, demographic and economic factors and institutional size; and